 Volkswagen has founded their electrification strategy on three major pillars: low cost, strong benefits, and modern lifestyle.

-The benefits of driving electric are obvious—it’s easier, quieter, and less polluting.
+The benefits of driving electric cars are obvious—it’s easier, quieter, and less polluting.
 The total cost of ownership is lower, and there are many more opportunities to integrate electric vehicles into smart technologies.

 Volkswagen to become a leader for eMobility

 Plans are firmly in place for VW to become a tech leader for eMobility.
 The company has the know-how of building products, setting up processes, selling, servicing, and staying in touch with customers.
-“Volkswagen is going to produce electric vehicles for the millions, not just for millionaires,” Martin concludes.
+“Volkswagen is going to produce electric vehicles for the millions, not just for millionaires,” Martin concluded.